E12

 Possible Causes

-Prolonged door open, Blocked ventilation at rear or sides, Failed evaporator fan, Low refrigerant charge or sealed system leak
+Door left open for too long, Blocked ventilation at the rear or sides, Defective evaporator fan, Low refrigerant charge or a sealed system leak

 How to Fix / Troubleshooting

 Safety: Ensure the appliance is on a dedicated circuit and away from heat sources.
-Unplug before internal inspection.
+Unplug the unit before internal inspection.

-• Check door and gasket: Make sure the door closes fully and the gasket seals all around.
+- Check door and gasket: Ensure the door closes fully and the gasket seals completely around the frame.
 Adjust hinges if needed.

-• Verify ventilation: Confirm that the rear and sides have the clearance specified in the Grundig manual and that vents are not blocked.
+- Verify ventilation: Confirm that the rear and sides have the clearance specified in the Grundig manual and that the vents are not blocked.

-• Inspect internal fan: Confirm the evaporator fan runs when the compressor is on.
-If not, see fan motor diagnostics (E5).
+- Inspect internal fan: Confirm that the evaporator fan runs when the compressor is operating.
+If it does not, refer to fan motor diagnostics (E5).

-• Monitor temperature: Place an accurate thermometer inside and allow 12–24 hours.
-If temperature remains high despite compressor and fan operation, there may be a sealed system issue.
+- Monitor temperature: Place an accurate thermometer inside and allow 12–24 hours.
+If the temperature remains high despite compressor and fan operation, there may be a sealed system issue.

-• Call a technician for sealed system issues: If cooling remains poor after these steps, a professional must check refrigerant charge and system integrity.
+- Call a technician for sealed system issues: If cooling remains poor after these steps, a professional must check the refrigerant charge and system integrity.

 Advertisements